darik8383/DARIK.AI/README.md

 - For structure, focus only on major swing points (clear turning points).
 Ignore minor internal structure as it creates noise.
 - Determine if the price is in the Premium zone (sell zone above 50% equilibrium) or Discount zone (buy zone below 50% equilibrium) of the current trading range.
 - Look at the 200 MA if visible: if the price is above and 200 MA is sloping up, look primarily for Longs; if below and sloping down, primarily for Shorts.
+- TIMEFRAME WARNING: If the screenshot shows a low timeframe (1M, 3M, 5M):
+  a) Explicitly warn the user in your "explanation" that trading low timeframes without Higher Timeframe (15M/1H) trend alignment is extremely high risk (high probability of stop-outs due to market noise).
+  b) Strictly downgrade the setup's grade (never give an A or B grade to a standalone 1M/3M/5M chart unless there is incredibly clear high-timeframe structural alignment visible in the same picture).
+  c) If no HTF POI or context is displayed, default the grade to C, D, or F to keep the trader out of low-probability noise trades.

 2. LIQUIDITY & ENTRY CONDITIONS (SMC/ICT):
 - Do not enter unless a key liquidity sweep (run on liquidity / wick sweep of session highs/lows like Asia/Frankfurt) has occurred before the setup.